wdawson/okta.github.io/_source/_posts/2018-02-13-secure-spring-microservices-with-oauth.md

 ### Protecting Downstream Services in Spring Boot 2.0

-With Spring Boot 1.5.x, including Actuator as a dependency would trigger [Actuator Security](https://docs.spring.io/spring-boot/docs/2.0.2.RELEASE/reference/htmlsingle/#boot-features-security-actuator) and make it so the `http://localhost:8080` is protected.
-In Spring Boot 2.x, having a `WebSecurityConfigurerAdapter` causes Actuator security to back off.
+With Spring Boot 1.5.x, including Actuator as a dependency would trigger [Actuator Security](https://docs.spring.io/spring-boot/docs/2.0.2.RELEASE/reference/htmlsingle/#boot-features-security-actuator) and cause `http://localhost:8080` to be secured.
+In Spring Boot 2.x, having a `WebSecurityConfigurerAdapter` causes actuator security to back off.
 In the Beer Catalog Service app, the `ResourceServerConfig` causes this behavior.

 To secure Actuator endpoints and make it so you can't access `http://localhost:8080` directly, add the endpoints you want to expose in `beer-catalog-service/src/main/resources/application.properties`: